-I understand that Central Government Accounting Officers will communicate their 5 priorities of the vote within three months of the start of the Financial Year and the priorities for local governments will be established centrally.
+I understand that Central Government Accounting Officers will communicate their 5 priorities of the vote within the start of the Financial Year and the priorities for local governments will be established centrally.

 Part B sets out the key results that a Vote plans to achieve in 2017/18.
-These take the form of summaries of Ministerial Policy Statement (MPS) for central government AOs and budget narrative summaries for Local government AOs.
+These take the form of summaries of Minister Statement (MPS) for central government AOs and budget narrative summaries for Local government AOs.

-I hereby undertake, as the Accounting Officer, to achieve the performance requirements set out in Part A of this performance contract and to deliver on the outputs and activities specified in the work plan of the Vote for FY 2017/18 subject to the availability of budgeted resources set out in Part B.
+I hereby undertake, as the Accounting Officer, to achieve the performance requirements set out in Part A of this performance to deliver on the outputs and activities specified in the work plan of the Vote for FY 2017/18 subject to the avbudgeted resources set out in Part B.

-I, as the Accounting Officer, shall be responsible and personally accountable to Parliament for the activities of this Vote.
-I shall also be personally accountable for a function or responsibility that is delegated, inclusive of all work performed on behalf of staff that I have authority and control over.
+I, as the Accounting Officer, shall be responsible and personally accountable to Parliament for the activities of this also be personally accountable for a function or responsibility that is delegated, inclusive of all work performed or that I have authority and control over.

-I understand that my performance will be assessed to ascertain whether I have met the requirements specified under Part A.
+I understand that my performance will be assessed to ascertain whether I have met the requirements specified under

-I also undertake to prepare and submit quarterly financial and physical performance progress reports to the Ministry of Finance, Planning and Economic Development on the outputs set out in the workplans, and to provide quarterly workplans and release requests by the specified deadlines (PFM Act of 2015, Section 16(1) and 21(3)).
-I understand that the Ministry of Finance, Planning and Economic Development will not disburse funds unless it has received complete submissions of the aforementioned reports.
+I also undertake to prepare and submit quarterly financial and physical performance progress reports to the Ministr Planning and Economic Development on the outputs set out in the workplans, and to provide quarterly workplan requests by the specified deadlines (PFM Act of 2015, Section 16(1) and 21(3)).
+I understand that the Ministry of Planning and Economic Development will not disburse funds unless it has received complete submissions of the a reports.

-I commit to adhering to the responsibilities laid out in the letter appointing me as an Accounting Officer from the Permanent Secretary/Secretary to the Treasury for FY2017/18.
+I commit to adhering to the responsibilities laid out in the letter appointing me as an Accounting Officer from the P Secretary/Secretary to the Treasury for FY2017/18.